Falun Gong: 1992–1996

 Li Hongzhi introduced Falun Gong to the public on 13 May 1992, in Changchun, Jilin Province.
 Several months later, in September 1992, Falun Gong was admitted as a branch of qigong under the administration of the state-run China Qigong Scientific Research Society (CQRS).
 Li was recognized as a qigong master, and was authorized to teach his practice nationwide.
+According to Benjamin Penny, Li's first public demonstration occurred at the 1992 Oriental Health Expo in Beijing.
+There it was reported that Li "apparently" helped a paralysed and wheelchair-bound man to walk again, as well as having cured "difficult and complex illnesses of all kinds".
+The fair's director subsequently announced Falun Gong as being the "star cultivation system".
 Like many qigong masters at the time, Li toured major cities in China from 1992 to 1994 to teach the practice.
 He was granted a number of awards by PRC governmental organizations.

-According to David Ownby, Professor of History and Director of the Center for East Asian Studies at the Université de Montréal, Li became an "instant star of the qigong movement", and Falun Gong was embraced by the government as an effective means of lowering health care costs, promoting Chinese culture, and improving public morality.
+According to academic David Ownby, Li became an "instant star of the qigong movement", and Falun Gong was embraced by the government as an effective means of lowering health care costs, promoting Chinese culture, and improving public morality.
 In December 1992, for instance, Li and several Falun Gong students participated in the Asian Health Expo in Beijing, where he reportedly "received the most praise [of any qigong school] at the fair, and achieved very good therapeutic results", according to the fair's organizer.
 The event helped cement Li's popularity, and journalistic reports of Falun Gong's healing powers spread.
 In 1993, Li received a letter of appreciation from the Ministry of Public Security for providing treatment to around 100 police officers injured while on duty.

 Falun Gong had differentiated itself from other qigong groups in its emphasis on morality, low cost, and health benefits.
 It rapidly spread via word-of-mouth, attracting a wide range of practitioners from all walks of life, including numerous members of the Chinese Communist Party.